ahmed95mehribanli/Taxi-Price-Regression/README.md

 # 🚖 Taxi Price Prediction App

 This project is a machine learning regression app that predicts taxi ride prices based on trip-related features like distance, duration, time of day, traffic, and weather conditions.
 The app is built using Streamlit and trained using a Random Forest Regressor model.
-Check out taxi price predictor here*.
+Check out taxi price predictor [here](https://taxi-price-regression.streamlit.app/).

 # Inspiration
 This project was inspired by the need for transparent and data-driven taxi fare estimation.
 It serves as a practical example of applying regression techniques to real-world scenarios while demonstrating end-to-end machine learning skills, from data preprocessing to model deployment using Streamlit.